GoFundMe Business Campaigns: Your Ultimate Guide

 GoFundMe business campaigns allow businesses to reap the benefits of crowdfunding—essentially accessing funding that doesn’t involve taking on business loan debt or diluting equity.
 That said, creating a successful GoFundMe business campaign will take a fair amount of investment, marketing, and time.

 Whether you’re just starting up, raising money in a dry spell, or seeking funds for an exciting opportunity, crowdfunding might seem like the logical choice.
 With all of the success stories swirling around the internet of entrepreneurs who raised money for their businesses through crowdfunding, it’s easy to get caught up in the hype.
-And that’s especially the case when it comes to GoFundMe, which is the top crowdfunding site on the internet.
+And that’s especially the case when it comes to GoFundMe, which is one of the top crowdfunding sites on the internet.

 However, before you choose to create a GoFundMe business campaign, it’s crucial you take some time to understand the benefits and the downsides of relying on GoFundMe for business capital needs.

-You probably know of crowdfunding in a personal context, people fundraising for a cause or particular person in need, but let’s look at how it works in the context of raising capital for a business.
+You probably know of crowdfunding in a personal context—people fundraising for a cause or particular person in need—but let’s look at how it works in the context of raising capital for a business.

 When it comes to your business, instead of securing a large lump sum from one or two sources, you secure many small donations from various sources to reach your business capital needs.
-And GoFundMe is one of the most widely used crowdfunding platforms on the internet.

 One of the biggest perks of financing your business with GoFundMe is the simplicity.
 Especially when compared to your other business funding options that often come tied with bureaucracy and paperwork, GoFundMe business fundraising is remarkably user-friendly and democratized.